magento/merchdocs/src/tax/quick-reference.md

 title: Tax Quick Reference
 ---

 Some tax settings have a choice of options that determines the way the tax is calculated and presented to the customer.
-To learn more, see [International Tax Guidelines]({% link tax/international-tax-guidelines.md %}).
+For more information, see [International Tax Guidelines]({% link tax/international-tax-guidelines.md %}).

 ## Tax calculation methods